 He wants us to live in conviction and change.
 He invites us to walk in freedom, embrace His love, and delight to be His beloved.

-If you are struggling with condemnation, we invite you to join us for “Storyteller,” a free 4-week Bible study exploring many of Christ’s parables.
+If you are struggling with condemnation, we invite you to join us for “Storyteller,” a free 7-week Bible study exploring all of Christ’s major parables.

 The parables teach us how to break free from condemnation and live confidently in Christ.